 - Master of Science in Oceanography and Meteorology, U.S. Naval Postgraduate School

-As CTO Mr. Atri leads a team of systems engineers, enterprise and data architects, analysts and program managers.
-He is an expert in all aspects of enterprise data management, including governance, modeling, assurance, Big data analytics and exchange methodologies across the full data lifecycle.
-He also has an in-depth understanding of Federal Enterprise Architecture, reference models, such as PRM, SRM, DRM, TRM.
-As part of his DHS support role, he served for almost two years as Deputy Chief Architect for DHS NPPD.
+As co-founder of A4SAFE, Mr. Atri and his management team lead a team of systems engineers, enterprise and data architects, analysts and program managers.
+His former role of CTO lends him expert status in all aspects of enterprise data management, including governance, modeling, assurance, Big Data analytics and exchange methodologies across the full data lifecycle.
+He also has an in-depth understanding of Federal Enterprise Architecture, reference models, such as PRM, SRM, DRM, and TRM.

 |Dan Cotter||Emergency Management|